Move WordPress uploads out of date folders afterwards

 Why you won’t need subfolders anymore?

 With the combination of neo Rename and neo Library, manual folder sorting is a thing of the past.
-You can keep all uploads in the root folder and still find any image in seconds.
+You can keep all uploads in the main directory and still find any image in seconds.
 The neo Library plugin automatically assigns your media intelligent tags without manual sorting.
-Because tags aren’t exclusive, an image can appear in multiple virtual collections at once.
+Since tags aren’t exclusive, an image can appear in multiple virtual collections at once.
 This is more flexible than any rigid folder structure.

-It’s particularly useful that neo Library shows an intelligent tag for each of your posts.
-That way you can see directly in which posts your image is referenced or which images are used in a post.
-Image references are detected not only in post content but also in ACF fields.
+Especially practical is that neo Library shows an intelligent tag for each of your posts.
+That way you can see directly which posts reference your image or which images are used in a post.
+Image references are recognized not only in post content but also in ACF fields.

 Try and download neo Rename directly

-The neo Rename plugin contains all the features you need for a thorough cleanup of your media library — from safely moving all files into the main uploads folder to automatically updating all database references and SEO-friendly 301 redirects.
-Try the plugin with the in-browser sandbox or download it directly.
+The neo Rename plugin includes all functions you need for a thorough cleanup of your media library - from safely moving all files into the main uploads folder to automatically updating all database references and setting up SEO-friendly 301 redirects.
+Test the plugin with the in-browser sandbox or download it directly.

-If you think about it before installing your WordPress instance, removing date folders by turning off the corresponding option in WordPress is very simple.
+If you think about this before installing your WordPress instance, removing the date-based folders by turning off the corresponding option in WordPress is very simple.
 In the dashboard go to Settings > Media > Uploads.
-There you’ll find the checkbox "Organize my uploads into month- and year-based folders".
+There you'll find the checkbox at the bottom "Organize my uploads into month- and year-based folders".
 Uncheck it and save the settings.
-From now on WordPress will no longer place new uploads in subfolders but directly in "wp-content/uploads".
+From now on WordPress will no longer place new uploads in subfolders, but directly in "wp-content/uploads".

-Important: This change does not apply retroactively.
+Important: This change is not retroactive.
 WordPress does not automatically move existing files.
-All previously uploaded media keep their original path (e.g. /uploads/2025/12/image.jpg).
-In the Media Library or in posts nothing changes initially.
-That means old images will still have "/year/month/" in the URL, while new uploads will be uploaded without that path going forward.
+All previously uploaded media keeps its existing path (e.g. /uploads/2026/02/image.jpg).
+Nothing changes immediately in the Media Library or in posts.
+That means old images will still have "/Year/Month/" in the URL, while new uploads will be uploaded without that path going forward.
 This results in an inconsistent structure unless further steps are taken.
-So if you want a consistent result, you must move the existing files manually or use a tool like neo Rename, for example.
+So if you want a consistent outcome, you must move existing files manually or use a tool like neo Rename.

 Why WordPress creates subfolders

-WordPress has used year/month folders by default since version 2.7 because classic webservers used to have real problems with very large directories.
-On older drives and filesystems (ext3, FAT, NTFS without journaling) listing a folder with tens of thousands of files took significantly longer, and some backup tools or FTP clients had hard limits on entries per folder.
-The chronological split ensured that each directory contained only a manageable number of uploads and access times remained stable.
+WordPress has used the year/month folders by default since version 2.7 because classic web servers used to have real problems with very large directories.
+On older disks and file systems (ext3, FAT, NTFS without journaling) listing a folder with tens of thousands of files took significantly longer, and some backup tools or FTP clients had hard limits on entries per folder.
+Chronological division ensured that each directory contained only a manageable amount of uploads and access times remained stable.

-There was also a organizational benefit: someone blogging daily could quickly go to “/1990/12/” in the FTP directory tree and back up all December images at once.
-Especially in newsrooms without sophisticated media management that was a simple, understandable order.
+There was also an organizational benefit: someone who blogged daily could quickly go to “/1990/12/” in the FTP directory tree and back up all December images at once.
+Especially in editorial teams without sophisticated media management, that was a simple, comprehensible order.

-The date-path structure brings some drawbacks: each image URL is unnecessarily lengthened by two segments, making it harder to read and more prone to typos.
-The folders implicitly reveal that your site runs on WordPress, and mix technical information (year, month) with semantically irrelevant file paths.
+However the date-path structure brings some downsides: each image URL is unnecessarily lengthened by two segments, making it harder to read and more prone to typos.
+The folders implicitly reveal that your site is running on WordPress, and they mix technical information (year, month) with semantically irrelevant file paths.

 Today the technical reasons are largely obsolete.
-Modern filesystems (ext4, APFS, XFS) and SSD storage can handle hundreds of thousands of entries in a folder without noticeably slower listings.
-Websites are also usually delivered via caching layers, CDN or object storage (S3, Wasabi & co.), so the physical directory locally hardly matters anymore.
+Modern file systems (ext4, APFS, XFS) and SSD storage can handle hundreds of thousands of entries in a folder without noticeably slower listing.
+Sites are usually delivered via caching layers, CDNs or object storage (S3, Wasabi & Co.), so the physical local directory hardly matters anymore.

-Ways to remove year/month folders from file paths & URLs
+Solutions to remove the year/month folders from file path & URL

 Besides the convenient neo Rename method there are several alternative approaches to tidy up file paths.
-Below we present different solutions – from plugin approaches to the developer method with WP-CLI.
-Important: many of these approaches require physically moving files and adjusting the database.
-Theoretically you can also “remove” the date path without moving the files (e.g. via a rewrite rule), but that only masks the problem and is recommended only in special cases.
-We still cover that approach too.
+Below we present various solutions – from plugin solutions to the developer method with WP-CLI.
+Important: many of these approaches require physically moving files and updating the database.
+Theoretically you can also “remove” the date path without reshuffling files (e.g. via rewrite rule), but that only masks the issue and is recommended only in special cases.
+We still cover that approach as well.

 1) neo Rename - the one-click solution